-Base Annual Salary X Tier Target % X Award Allocation % = Target # of Shares Underlying Award
+Base Annual Salary × Tier Target % × Award Allocation % = Target # of Shares Underlying Award Grant Date Fair Value

 Until 2017, the Committee historically used the grant date fair value as the denominator to determine the number of shares for both nonqualified stock options and PSUs.
 In 2017, the Committee changed the denominator for calculating the number of stock options to the option's intrinsic value on the date of grant.
-This change produces awards of a greater number of stock options than in past years, as intended by the Committee to add greater weight to long-term equity compensation.
+This change produces awards of a greater number of stock options than in prior years, as intended by the Committee to add greater weight to long-term equity compensation.

 Similarly, the Committee sets amounts for RSUs as a percentage of the named executive officer's salary.
-Since 2015, the Committee has gradually increased the number of RSUs granted.
-In 2017, the Committee again increased the number of RSUs granted, increasing the percentage of base salary used to determine the grant date value of awards to 25 percent of base annual salary.
-This change produces awards of a greater number of RSUs than in past years, as intended by the Committee to add greater weight to long-term equity compensation.
-The Committee is satisfied with the level of RSUs granted to executive officers, and does not expect the historical pattern of annual increases in this component of compensation to continue.
+In 2017, the Committee increased the number of RSUs granted, increasing the percentage of base salary used to determine the grant date value of awards to 25 percent of base annual salary.
+This change produces awards of a greater number of RSUs than in prior years, as intended by the Committee to add greater weight to long-term equity compensation.